ingmarliibert/Day-Planner/README.md

 # Day-Planner
-Web app for planning you day
+Web app for planning your day